Are there admission requirements for the program?

 I don't have any teaching experience.
 Will the courses be too difficult for me?

-The TESOL Certificate is designed for people from a broad spectrum of backgrounds.
-The courses will focus on the practical application of theoretical concepts in TESOL.
-They will be hands-on, and you will get the opportunity to interact with ESL students, as well as experienced ESL teachers.
+The TESOL Program is designed for people from a broad spectrum of backgrounds.
+The courses will focus on the practical application of theoretical concepts in TESOL, taught by experienced ESL teachers.

 The practice of teaching an ESL class is a challenging and rewarding proposition.
 Having experienced and supportive people around you to provide feedback and to discuss your teaching is valuable regardless of your level of experience.

-We recommend that all students take a look at the core texts prior to the certificate, and do some reading in areas that they might be unfamiliar with.
+We recommend that all students take a look at the core texts prior to starting the Acadia TESOL program, and do some reading in areas that they might be unfamiliar with.

 I’m an experienced language teacher.
 Will the course material be relevant to me?